revodatanl/assessment-rent-airbnb/README.md

 - Ingest the data from Airbnb (data/airbnb.csv)
 - Clean both datasets
 - Follow the Databricks Medallion Architecture
-- Calculate the potential average revenue per house, per postcode (rental and Airbnb), as derived from the data
+- Calculate the potential average revenue per house, per postcode (rental and Airbnb), as derived from the data -> DONE

 It is expected that you deliver as part of the project: